 If you keep a close eye on his or her progress you can double check the number of rows by using a tape measure and adjust the numbers of rows accordingly.

 Once you and your child have finished knitting blanket squares, it is time to start sewing or crocheting them together.
-Usually what I do is to crochet around each square in a single colour and then hand sew them together.
+Usually, (unless I use a modular knitting technique) I crochet around each square in a single colour and then hand sew them together.
 The crocheting provides a border effect and I think it finishes the blanket off nicely.
 It also helps if not all the squares are quite the same size.

 Once I have them all blocked together I used the same wool to crochet an edge around the whole blanket.